aziis98/bash-vcs/README.md

     Let the user add a message and some notes when creating a snapshot.
 Or this can simply be solved with a `NOTES` files in the working tree and some magic inside `vcs status` (or with something like `vcs init --message-command 'cat ./NOTES'`).

+- Config option to exlude the versioning of sub-repositories `.vcs/` directories

 ### Names

 - `myver`: "my version control system"